Old Fashioned Practices from Years Gone By

 Even WebMD recommends this easy method to help dry patches.

-Of course, you must be careful not to overdo it with excessive rubbing but read all about how this simple method may be beneficial to you.
+Of course, you must be careful not to overdo it with excessive rubbing, but read all about how this simple method may be beneficial to you.

 Fill your rubber bottle with warm but not boiling water.
 Never put a hot water bottle directly on your skin.

 Medical News Today has tips on how to safely use a hot water bottle.
-Remember to use warm water never hot.
+Remember to use warm water, never hot.

-You must remove the your water bottle before you fall asleep.
+You must remove the water bottle before you fall asleep.
 If you plan on leaving this water bottle in your bed, make sure it has a soft cover on it to protect your feet from any excess heat.

 Do not roll over on the water bottle as it may burst.
 So, take precautions to prevent a water leak or breakage.

 Save the water for your plants the next day.
-This is a perfect way to help keep your feet warm at night while you reuse, reduce and recycle!
+This is a perfect way to help keep your feet warm at night while you reuse, reduce, and recycle!

 Bonus: Whole Clover or Oil of Clove

-Tuck a whole clove on the painful gum or rub oil of clove on the tender area.
-This is a temporary method of reducing pain but pain is an indicator that something is wrong.
+Place a whole clove on the painful gum or apply clove oil to the sore area.
+This method can help reduce pain, but remember that pain means something is wrong.

 Final Thoughts

 Many old-fashioned practices carry several benefits even in our modern world today.
-Somethings like just drinking enough water can impact our health in a positive way.
+Some things, like just drinking enough water, can impact our health in a positive way.

 These ideas show that we shouldn’t completely discard or disregard old-fashioned remedies without testing and studying them first.

-Ask about using home remedies to stimulate and strengthen your immune system especially before the flu season.
+Ask about using home remedies to stimulate and strengthen your immune system, especially before the flu season.

-But, that also doesn’t mean that you should blindly follow all old-time home remedies.
+But that also doesn’t mean that you should blindly follow all old-time home remedies.
 Always check with your healthcare professionals for medical care first, especially with babies and young children.

 These statements have not been evaluated by the Food and Drug Administration.
-In strict accordance with FDA regulations the information and products on this website are not intended to treat, cure, prevent, mitigate or diagnose any illness or disease.
+In strict accordance with FDA regulations, the information and products on this website are not intended to treat, cure, prevent, mitigate, or diagnose any illness or disease.